Offline content gets a boost in the new version of Chrome for Android

 Peak Ventures shores up its second fund for $50 million

-In December, Google rolled out a “Downloads” feature in its mobile web browser Chrome for Android, that allows you to save web pages, music and videos for offline access.
+Google rolled out a “Downloads” feature in its mobile web browser Chrome for Android in December that allows you to save web pages, music and videos for offline access.
 Today, the company is introducing a series of improvements to make it easier to save content for offline access, as well as quickly find the pages you had already saved.

-To download a web page before today, you would open Chrome’s menu in the top-right of the browser, then tap the “save” icon that’s located next to the star for bookmarking the site.
+To download a web page previously, you would open Chrome’s menu in the top-right of the browser, then tap the “save” icon that’s located next to the star for bookmarking the site.
 You could then see all the content you had saved for offline access by tapping on “Downloads” from this same menu.

 Now, Google is adding more ways to save content, including a way to long press on a link the way you do when you want to open up a page in a new tab.
 The option to “Download Link” will appear on the pop-up screen you see after your press, below the options to open the page in a new tab or incognito tab.
 Google says this long press action will also work on its article suggestions on its New Tab page.